mukund-ks/RLE-To-PNG/README.md

 ## RLE to PNG

-A utility script to convert Run-Length-Encoded Binary Masks in Darwin JSON 2.0 format from [V7 Labs](https://www.v7labs.com/) to PNG.
+A utility script to convert Run-Length-Encoded Binary Masks in Darwin JSON 2.0 from [V7 Labs](https://www.v7labs.com/) to PNG.

 The script must receive a JSON document that complies with the Darwin JSON 2.0 Format.
 [Refer here](https://docs.v7labs.com/reference/darwin-json).